 Types Of Earrings

 Considering the lengthy history of earrings, its versatility and popularity, it comes as no surprise that there are numerous types of earrings.
-The classification of earrings usually depends on their shape and design.
+The classification of earrings usually depends on their shape and design, or in other words, the way they are made.
 The most common of the types are the stud earrings.
 Placed directly on the earlobe, this style is minimalistic, easy to manage and appropriate for almost any occasion.
 Other popular types include danglers, hoops and huggies.
 No matter where you go, you’re likely to find these widely sought-after varieties.

 Types Of Earring Backs